Latest News | IEX Board Accepts Resignation of MD & CEO Rajiv Srivastava | LatestLY

-New Delhi, Aug 24 (PTI) India Energy Exchange (IEX) on Monday said its board of directors have accepted resignation of its Managing Director and CEO Rajiv Srivastava.
+New Delhi, Aug 24 (PTI) Indian Energy Exchange (IEX) on Monday said its board of directors have accepted resignation of its Managing Director and CEO Rajiv Srivastava.

 The company has given Satyanarayan Goel the additional charge of Managing Director and CEO.